- Who and what do osteopaths treat?

 Osteopaths’ patients include the young, older people, manual workers, office professionals, pregnant women, children and sports people.
 Patients seek treatment for a wide variety of conditions, including back pain, changes to posture in pregnancy, postural problems caused by driving or work strain, the pain of arthritis and minor sports injuries.

 What to expect during your treatment

 At the start of your first session, your osteopath will ask you to tell them about your problem.
 They will ask questions about your medical history and lifestyle as well as your symptoms.
 This is very important as it will help them to make an accurate diagnosis and suggest appropriate treatment.
-They will write down what you say in your records.
-These will be kept confidential in compliance with the Data Protection Act 1998.
-If you wish, you may ask for a copy of these notes, an administration fee may be charged for this.
+Your information will be recorded and kept securely.

 You are welcome to bring someone with you for all or part of your consultation.
 Children should always be accompanied by a parent or guardian.
 If you have any other questions, ask your osteopath.